cypress-io/cypress-documentation/source/guides/dashboard/gitlab-integration.md

 The {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} can integrate your Cypress tests with your Gitlab workflow via {% urlHash 'commit statuses' Commit-statuses %} and {% urlHash 'merge request comments' Merge-Request-comments %}.
 A project first needs to be {% url "setup to record" projects %} to the Cypress Dashboard to use Gitlab integration.

 {% note warning %}
 Gitlab Integration is dependent on your CI environment reliably providing commit SHA data (typically via an environment variable).
-This is not a problem for most users, but if you are facing Gitlab integration issues with your CI setup, please make sure the git information is being sent properly by following {% url "these guidelines" continuous-integration#Git-information %}.
+This is not a problem for most users, but if you are facing Gitlab integration issues with your CI setup, please make sure the git information is being sent properly by following {% url "these guidelines" continuous-integration-introduction#Git-information %}.
 If you are still facing issues after this, please [contact us](mailto:hello@cypress.io).
 {% endnote %}

 ## Installing the Gitlab integration